ZilUZhU/Heart_Disease_Indicator/README.md

 ## Setting up the dataset

-Use `https://github.com/ZilUZhU/Heart_Disease_Indicator.git` to download the code.

-Unzip the data2020.csv.zip to get data2020.csv.
-(Or using heart_2022_with_nans.csv dataset)
+Using heart_2022_with_nans.csv or data2020.csv as model training and testing dataset.

-Run regression_oversample.ipynb to load the data and train the model
+Run regression_oversample.ipynb to load the data and train the model.

 ## Run the page